The Ultimate Guide To New Feature Announcement In SaaS

-These channels are:
+These various channels are:

-- Ads: paid announcements either on the web or social media help you reach a larger audience of your prospects.
+- Ads: Paid announcements either on the web or social media help you reach a larger audience of your prospects.

-- Press releases: this is done when launching a new product.
+- Press releases: This is done when launching a new product.

-- Webinars: for introducing existing users to your product’s new functionality and attracting new users
+- Webinars: For introducing existing users to your product’s new functionality and attracting new users.

-- Product Hunt: for acquisition purposes when you either present a new product or a major launch.
+- Product Hunt: For acquisition purposes when you either present a new product or a major launch.